Back to blog

 In order to perform web scraping with Scrapy effectively, we recommended integrating it with Oxylabs' Residential or Datacenter Proxies.
 The biggest advantage of integrating proxies with Scrapy is that they will allow you to hide your actual IP address from being visible to the original site's server while scraping.
 Using proxies protects your privacy and prevents you from being banned from the target sites when you're using an automated tool rather than manually copying and pasting data from the site.

-Setting up a Scrapy crawler is the first step towards serverless web scraping.
+Before getting into AWS Lambda scraping configuration, the first step towards serverless web scraping is to set up a Scrapy crawler.
 Scrapy uses spiders, which are self-contained crawlers that are given a set of instructions.

 import scrapy